ismaelpereira/bankuish-challenge/README.md

 `npm install`

 Then, you need to configure your project in firebase.
 You can see the tutorial [here](https://firebase.google.com/docs/web/setup?hl=en-us) and create a SQL Database and check the config on `./db/config.ts`

+For create a user you need to post on route `/register` and authenticate by `/auth/:id`